Troutnut.com Fly Fishing for Trout Home

 These are pretty much always called March Browns and Cahills.

 Many of America's traditional flies, like the March Brown and the Light and Dark Cahills, originated in the Catskills to imitate the mayflies of this genus.
-Back then most they were in classified in Stenonema, the name by which many anglers still know them.
+Back then they were classified in the genus Stenonema, the name by which many anglers still know them.
 Caucci and Nastasi wrote of them in Hatches II:

 "There is a matrimony between Stenonema flies and Catskill rivers that is as synonymous as ham and eggs."